gilbertginsberg/awesome-small-dev-shops/README.md

 But small dev shops are not only for developers.
 They're also for designers and sales people and marketers and accountants and a long list of others because small dev shops are businesses and businesses have work to be done.
 Which means even if you're not a developer, small dev shops are a treasure trove of opportunity.

+And of course small dev shops are ultimately for those who need help building something.
+That's why small dev shops exist.

-And so if you're looking to work with a small dev shop with 25 or less employees, you can find the cream of the crop at smalldevshops.com.
+And so if you're looking to work with a small dev shop with a team of 25 or less—be it as a client or an employee—you can find the cream of the crop at smalldevshops.com.